samchamp38/UART/README.md

 # UART Loopback Communication System using Verilog HDL

-A complete UART (Universal Asynchronous Receiver Transmitter) communication system designed and implemented in Verilog HDL featuring modular RTL architecture, simulation verification, and FPGA deployment on the Basys3 FPGA board.
-The project demonstrates serial communication between UART transmitter and receiver modules through loopback operation, where transmitted data is received back and displayed in real time on FPGA hardware.
+A UART (Universal Asynchronous Receiver Transmitter) communication system designed and implemented in Verilog HDL using a modular RTL architecture.
+The project was simulated, verified, and deployed on the Basys3 FPGA board for real-time hardware validation.

-The design was successfully verified through functional simulation and hardware implementation using the Basys3 FPGA board.
-Data entered through a serial terminal is transmitted serially, received correctly by the UART receiver, and displayed on the onboard seven-segment display for real-time validation.

-The system also includes baud rate generation, clock division, finite state machine (FSM) based UART transmission and reception, and seven-segment display interfacing for hardware visualization.

-The UART design was fully simulated, synthesized, and verified on real FPGA hardware.
+The design implements UART transmission and reception using separate FSM-based TX and RX modules connected in loopback configuration.
+Data transmitted serially is received back correctly and verified through simulation as well as FPGA hardware testing.

+The UART communication uses a standard **8N1 frame format**:
+- 1 Start Bit
+- 8 Data Bits
+- No Parity Bit
+- 1 Stop Bit

+The baud rate generator was designed for **9600 baud communication** using the 100 MHz Basys3 onboard clock.

 ---

 # Project Overview

-This project implements a UART serial communication system using Verilog HDL.
-The design consists of UART transmitter and receiver modules integrated in a loopback configuration for complete communication verification.
+This project implements a complete UART communication system using Verilog HDL.
+The transmitter converts 8-bit parallel data into serial format, while the receiver reconstructs the serial stream back into parallel data.

+The project includes:
+- UART Transmitter (`tx.v`)
+- UART Receiver (`rx.v`)
+- Baud Rate Generator (`baudgen.v`)
+- UART Top Module (`simtopmod.v`)
+- Simulation Testbench (`simtopmodtb.v`)
+- FPGA Hardware Top Module (`vivadotop.v`)

 The system was:
 - Designed using Verilog HDL
-- Simulated and verified using Icarus Verilog and GTKWave
+- Simulated using Icarus Verilog and GTKWave
+- Synthesized and implemented using Xilinx Vivado
-- Synthesized and deployed on the Basys3 FPGA board
+- Verified on the Basys3 FPGA board
-- Tested using serial communication through PuTTY terminal
+- Tested using PuTTY serial terminal communication
-- Integrated with seven-segment display hardware for real-time output monitoring

-The UART transmitter converts parallel input data into serial format, while the receiver reconstructs the serial data back into parallel form.
-The transmitted and received data were successfully verified both in simulation and on FPGA hardware.

-The project was implemented and tested using Xilinx Vivado on the Basys3 FPGA development board.

 ---

 # Key Features

 - UART Transmitter and Receiver implementation
-- Full duplex serial communication architecture
+- FSM-based serial communication
+- 9600 baud rate operation
+- Standard 8N1 UART frame format
-- Modular RTL design using Verilog HDL
+- Modular RTL design
-- FSM-based UART transmission and reception
-- Baud rate generator for UART timing
-- Clock divider for Basys3 100 MHz system clock
-- Serial-to-parallel and parallel-to-serial data conversion
+- Separate TX and RX baud tick generation
-- Loopback communication verification
+- Loopback communication testing
+- Push-button triggered transmission
-- Seven-segment display interfacing
+- LED and seven-segment display interfacing
-- Real-time hardware output visualization
 - Functional simulation testbench
-- XDC constraint file for Basys3 FPGA board
-- Successfully synthesized and deployed on FPGA hardware
+- FPGA hardware verification on Basys3

 ---

-# RTL Modules
+# Simulation Verification

-The project consists of the following RTL modules:

-- UART Transmitter
-- UART Receiver
-- Baud Rate Generator
-- Clock Divider
-- Transmitter FSM
-- Receiver FSM
-- Seven Segment Display Controller
-- Binary to Seven Segment Decoder
+The testbench transmits multiple 8-bit values through the UART transmitter and verifies that the receiver reconstructs the same data correctly.

+Simulation was performed using:
-- Top Module
+- Icarus Verilog
-- Testbench
+- GTKWave

+The transmitted and received outputs matched successfully for all tested values.

 ---

-# Hardware Verification
+# FPGA Hardware Verification

-The UART system was verified on the Basys3 FPGA board using serial terminal communication through PuTTY.
-ASCII characters entered through the keyboard were transmitted serially by the UART transmitter, received by the UART receiver, and displayed correctly on the FPGA hardware.

-The successful loopback operation confirmed correct UART frame generation, serial data transmission, reception, and data reconstruction.
+The design was successfully deployed on the Basys3 FPGA board using Xilinx Vivado.

+UART communication was tested using the PuTTY serial terminal.
+Data transmitted from the FPGA was received correctly, while received UART data was displayed using onboard LEDs and seven-segment displays for real-time verification.

 ---